Foundation Certificate in English Literature

 - Free access to English Faculty lectures and the Bodleian Library

 - Students come from a wide variety of backgrounds, and are offered support and guidance throughout the course.

 On completion of the Foundation Certificate, many students go on to complete their English Literature degrees, some in Oxford, others elsewhere, applying for entry in year two of a degree course.
 Applicants should note that successful completion of the course does not confer automatic right of entry to any institution: acceptance by an Oxford College is at the discretion of the College Admissions Tutor.

-All those who have an interest in studying English Literature are invited to come to one of our Literature Open Evenings at Rewley House, 1 Wellington Square, Oxford, OX1 2JA on Friday 6 January 2017 from 6pm-8pm.
+All those who have an interest in studying English literature are invited to come to our Open Evening at Rewley House, 1 Wellington Square, Oxford, OX1 2JA on Friday 6 January 2017 from 6pm-8pm.
 There will be a second Open Evening on Friday 14 April 2017 from 6pm-8pm.
-These Open Evenings offer a chance to see the Department, meet the tutors and discuss the course.
+These Open Evenings offer a chance to see the department, meet the Course Directors and discuss the course.
 No need to book - just show up for a 6pm start!

-The course covers a range of English literature from the Early Modern to the twentieth century.
-Among the authors studied will be Shakespeare, Jonson, Donne, Dickens, Charlotte Brontë, Hardy, Conrad, Yeats and Woolf.
+The course covers a range of English literature from the Early Modern to the Twentieth Century.
+Among the authors studied will be Shakespeare, Jonson, Donne, Dickens, Charlotte Brontë, Hardy, Forster, Yeats and Woolf.
 Close analysis of works by these and other authors, reinforced by general discussion of modern critical theory and practice, will provide the basis for an enhanced appreciation of the pleasures and problems associated with the serious reading of literature.